djrasmusp/OKLCH-converter/README.md

 ## What it does
 - Converts CSS colors from `hex`, `rgb()`, and `rgba()` into `oklch()`.
-- Shows the result in a dedicated tool window with copy-to-clipboard.
 - Handles alpha, short and long hex, and input validation with clear errors.

 <!-- Plugin description -->